github0null/eide-docs/docs/modules/builder.md

 - `Floating-Point Type`: FPU type, like: `sp, dp, none`

 - `Use Custom Linker Script File`: This option is **only for `Armcc/Armclang` compiler**.
-Used to decide whether to generate `Linker Script File` automatically by plug-in.
+Used to decide whether to generate `Linker Script File (Scatter File)` automatically by plug-in.

-- `Linker Script File Path`: A description file with memory layout which we call `Linker Script File`, like: `xxx.sct, xxx.lds, xxx.ld`.
+- `Linker Script File Path`: A description file with memory layout which we call `Linker Script File (Scatter File)`, like: `xxx.sct, xxx.lds, xxx.ld`.
 It will be passed to the linker.

 - `RAM And ROM Layout`: Provides a memory layout editor similar to Keil, used to modify `Address, Size` for `RAM/ROM`.
 It will be shown when option `Use Custom Linker Script File` is `false`. (**Only for armcc/armclang compiler**)